sleepingkirby/veryMissPlaylist/README.md

 # veryMissPlaylist
 simple/slim HTML and javascript based playlist for media files.

 basically, if you have several urls that's an mp4 file, you can use to this queue up a list of them.
 And when you play, it'll play them in order, decrementing the list as it goes (because you've watched it.).
-Surprisingly, vlc doesn't do this... (or, if it does, I wasn't about to find out how to get it done easily).

 Something I jammed out quickly.
 Just a javascript/HTML page that allows you to queue up a list of media files reachable and playable by the browser.
 Just open mplayer.html to use.